jugglingjon/navytools/readme.md

 The images will be extracted from the Word file, named properly, and added to the /media folder to maintain proper links.
 So you don't have to worry about copying images or files.

-You can also add bootstrap 4 content classes to the figure, to align or otherwise manipulate:
+All figures default to float:right, but you can also add bootstrap 4 content classes to the figure, to align or otherwise manipulate:

 ```
-<figure data-id="2-1" class="float-right">Improper tool storage</figure>
+<figure data-id="2-1" class="float-left">Improper tool storage</figure>
 ```

 The fullWidth class makes the figure take up the width of the container (instead of default smaller size):